Chapter 8.20

 The village shall be under no duty or obligation to a subscriber or to any other person concerning any provision of this chapter, including but not limited to any defects in an alarm system or any delays in transmission or response to any alarm; however, this in no way shall be construed that it is not the proper function of law enforcement to respond to alarms.
 [Prior code § 7-10-11].

 (a) Permit Required.
 A permit is required for each private alarm system on premises within the village.
-There shall be a $10.00 permit fee.
+The cost of the permit shall be from time to time determined by resolution of the village board.

 (b) Interior Alarms.
 A permit under this chapter is not required for an alarm system which gives a signal, visual or audible or both, solely within the interior of the building in which it is located.